WalletScrutiny/WalletScrutinyCom/.github/ISSUE_TEMPLATE/investigate-wallet-template.md

 If the wallet is custodial, we do not investigate further.

-- [ ] Investigate if the wallet claims to be verifiable.
+- [ ] Investigate if the wallet claims to be reproducible.

 It might advertise it.
 It might have documentation on how to build and verify it.
 Absence of a claim does not mean it's not possible to verify the build but it's worth noting for our readers.

 - [ ] Try to verify the build found on the playstore.

-If the wallet claims to be verifiable, we are strict and test their instructions.
+If the wallet claims to be reproducible, we are strict and test their instructions.

 - [ ] Document further observations.